wim-beck/IS4U-FIM-Powershell/CONTRIBUTING.md

 ### Fork the IS4U FIM PowerShell Repository.

-Fork a copy of the [PowerShell Repo](https://github.com/wim-beck/IS4U-FIM-Powershell), make the changes in your fork and send a pull request.
+Fork a copy of the [IS4U FIM PowerShell Repository](https://github.com/wim-beck/IS4U-FIM-Powershell), make the changes in your fork and send a pull request.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
-See [Fork A Repo](https://help.github.com/articles/fork-a-repo/) help article for more information.
+See [Fork A Repository](https://help.github.com/articles/fork-a-repo/) help article for more information.

 #### Coding Guidelines